Transmission of material in this news release is embargoed until USDL-19-1573

 Media contact: (202) 691-5902 * PressOffice@bls.gov

-Total nonfarm payroll employment increased by 228,000 in November, and the unemployment
+Total nonfarm payroll employment rose by 130,000 in August, and the unemployment

 Household Survey Data